 Sexual offending is an umbrella term for a wide variety of behaviours that vary from non-consensual acts such as rape and sexual assault to consensual but illegal sexual acts such as sexual relationships between adult relatives.
 The Crown Prosecution Service (CPS; 2017) lists the following as sexual offences: “domestic abuse, rape, sexual offences, stalking, harassment, so-called ‘honour-based’ violence including forced marriage, female genital mutilation, child abuse, human trafficking focusing on sexual exploitation, prostitution, pornography and obscenity”.
 Most of these offences are covered by the Sexual Offences Act, 2003, but other areas have been brought into the above CPS definition through supplemental Acts i.e., Female Genital Mutilation Act, 2003, Anti-Social Behaviour, Crime and Policing Act 2014 (forced marriage) Serious Crime Act, 2015 (enhances the protection of children and other vulnerable groups).

 The law also differentiates between victims based on age (adults, under 18 years, under 16 years and under 13 years), and perpetrators based on age and cognitive functioning (Sexual Offences Act, 2003).
 Female sexual offending is estimated to be between 2% and 24% (see Douglass et al., 2020 for review); however, UK law precludes female offenders from being charged with rape and female offenders are less likely to be reported and prosecuted for sexual offences (McLeod, 2015).
 For this reason, and because the popular narrative deals almost exclusively with male offenders, the focus of this paper will be on men.
+The authors will also primarily focus on data from the US and UK because it is these countries where the most well-known, high-profile cases driving punitive legislation are documented; however, other countries will be included where applicable, to show that this is an international issue.

 Despite the variety of behaviours covered under these varied laws, there is a pervasive view from the general population that sex offenders are a homogenous, high-risk group of individuals with comparable predispositions.
 This is not the only issue with the populist narrative, as well as depicting sexual offenders as ‘mad’ and characteristically similar, the media also misconstrue the frequency, nature, and severity of the behaviours that are involved.
 The most-reported type of sexual offending is unwanted sexual touching (OFS, 2019).
 Despite this, media reports focus on the most extreme and severe cases, thereby moulding public perception of sexual offending; for example, there is an over-representation of child victims and graphic reporting of sexual crimes that include kidnapping and murder (DiBennardo, 2018).
 As a second example, there is evidence to suggest sex offenders are the most varied type of offender when considering motive, risk, victim, and type of offence (Sample & Bray, 2006, Browne, Hines & Tully, 2018).
 The rate of reoffending (recidivism) is dependent upon criminal versality (Ryan et al., 2017), the age of the victims they target (Browne et al., 2018), and their motive for offending (Browne et al., 2018).
 Despite this, sex offenders are depicted as a group of individuals who prolifically offend and are incapable of change, irrespective of treatment and rehabilitation efforts (e.g., Brown, 2005; Höing et al., 2016a; Philpot, 2011).